karpiu/stamp-i18n/README.md

     $ gem install stamp
     $ gem install stamp-i18n

+## Before using

+This gem uses i18n translation mechnism, which means before using it, first we need to add proper translation files to locales folder and then setup i18n configuration.
+Example YML file used for testing is written in polish - it is located in locale/pl.yml.
+Look for more examples here: [https://github.com/svenfuchs/rails-i18n/tree/master/rails/locale](https://github.com/svenfuchs/rails-i18n/tree/master/rails/locale)

 ## Usage

 Same as in [http://rubydoc.info/gems/stamp](http://rubydoc.info/gems/stamp) but instead of using method 'stamp' like this: